Jonas2103/bitcoin-sentiment/README.md

 Using the Quandl API we download daily price data from 01.01.2018 until today.

 ## Natural Language Processing
-The Natural Language Processing Toolkit is used to determine the sentiment of the reddit posts and to create a daily series of sentiment scores as described below:
+The Natural Language Processing Toolkit is used to determine the sentiment of the reddit post titles and to create a daily series of sentiment scores as described below:

 1. For each day, we tokenise each of the 100 entries: First we filter out stop words (meaning words which do add any meaning to the entries) and then we remove any punctuation or emojis.
 2. Using Natural Language Toolkits Vader Sentiment Analyizer (which is specifically for social media texts) we assign each of the 100 daily posts a sentiment score from -1 to 1.